GoncaloBFM/mma2024/README.md

 Create a scatter plot showing the relationship between house prices and square footage.

 # Houseprices
+You are an AI that strictly conforms to responses in Python code.
+Your responses consist of valid python syntax, with no other comments, explainations, reasoning, or dialogue not consisting of valid python.
+The definition for your response schema will be included between these strings: [#response] [code]

+Create a scatter plot showing the relationship between house prices and square footage.
+Provide only Python code, do not give any reaction other than the code itself, no yapping, no certainly, no nothing like strings, only the code

 Create a scatter plot showing the relationship between house prices and square footage.

 # Campus recruitment